Last updated 16 August 2017

-Each Heroku Exec connection lasts a minimum of one hour.
+Each Heroku Exec connection lasts a maximum of one hour.
 After an hour, you might need to reconnect.
 Additionally, client connections are terminated if they are idle for one minute.

 The SSH session created by Heroku Exec will not have the config vars set as environment variables (i.e.,